wessenstam/server-cloud_suite_partner/Cloud_Suite/lab2/lab2.rst

 Install & Enroll Cloud Client on Linux Server
 *********************************************

-1. While in **cloud-win-server**, open *Putty* available on Desktop and connect to cloud-nix-server using the following details:
+1. While in **cloud-win-server**, open *Putty* and connect to cloud-nix-server using the following details:

    • **IP Address:** 10.0.0.37
    • **Username:** root